techie-joe/takaful-calculator/saleh/README.md

 > This directory will host your entry where you push your content for the group to work on.

 ### Komen
-> Apa-apa yang berkaitan dengan projek pembinaan web culculator takaful
+> Apa-apa yang berkaitan dengan projek pembinaan web calculator takaful.

 ### To do list
 - ...